-O C LIT 338 Cross-Cultural Studies in Literature \bigstar 3 (fi 6) (either term, 3-0-0).
+O C LIT 338 Cross-Cultural Studies in Literature $\bigstar 3$ (fi 6) (either term, 3-0-0).
 Study of the complexities resulting from the interaction and interpenetration of the literatures of different cultures.
 Topics will vary from year to year.
-O C LIT 342 Science Fiction ★3 (fi 6) (either term, 3-0-0).
+O C LIT 342 Science Fiction $\bigstar3$ (fi 6) (either term, 3-0-0).
 An introduction to science fiction as an international genre and a survey of works and trends.
-O C LIT 343 Fairy Tales and Folk Tales ★3 (fi 6) (either term, 3-0-0).
+O C LIT 343 Fairy Tales and Folk Tales $\bigstar3$ (fi 6) (either term, 3-0-0).
 A survey of European fairy tales, and an introduction to critical and theoretical approaches to the folk tale in general and the fairy tale in particular.
 O C LIT 344 Elements of Narrative Fiction \bigstar 3 (fi 6) (first term, 3-0-0).
 An international survey of the main features of a narrative text, with historical examples and an emphasis on theory.
 O C LIT 345 Elements of Poetry $\bigstar 3$ (fi 6) (second term, 3-0-0).
 An international survey of the main features of a poetic text, with historical examples and an emphasis on theory.
-O C LIT 346 Elements of Drama ★3 (fi 6) (either term, 3-0-0).
-An international survey of the basic components and forms of dramatic structure, with historical examples and an emphasis on theory.
-O C LIT 352 Relations among Literature, the Arts, Film and the Media ★3 (fi 6) (either term, 3-0-0).
+O C LIT 346 Elements of Drama $\bigstar 3$ (fi 6) (either term, 3-0-0).
+An international survey of the basic components and forms of dramatic structure, with historical examples and an emphasis on theory O C LIT 352 Relations among Literature, the Arts, Film and the Media ★3 (fi 6) (either term, 3-0-0).
 Throughout history, literature had close relations with the other arts (such as painting and sculpture, music and theatre): more recently these relations extended to cinema television, and other media.
 Each year, the course will emphasize one of these relations, in an interdisciplinary perspective which stresses contacts and commonalities, but also the specific differences of art forms and the media.
 O C LIT 358 Great Themes of Literature and Art ★3 (fi 6) (either term, 3-0-0).
 The international and interdisciplinary study of selected international mythical and legendary themes and motifs, such as Faust and Don Juan, their origin, and their literary and artistic developments.
-O C LIT 360 Marginalized Literatures $\bigstar 3$ (fi 6) (either term, 3-0-0).
+O C LIT 360 Marginalized Literatures ★3 (fi 6) (either term, 3-0-0).
 An introduction to literatures of minorities and lesser known national literatures.
-O C LIT 362 International Movements in Contemporary Literature ★3 (fi 6) (either term, 3-0-0).
+O C LIT 362 International Movements in Contemporary Literature $\bigstar3$ (fi 6) (either term, 3-0-0).
 This course is designed to introduce the student to such topics as literature of the absurd, existential literature, and surrealism.
 O C LIT 363 Latin America in Its Literature (in English Translation) ★3 (fi 6) (either term, 3-0-0).
-Relations among the literature, culture, history, and politics of Latin America, primarily in Spanish-speaking areas.
-Themes vary from year to year.
-Note: not to be taken by students with credit in LA ST 360 or SPAN O C LIT 372 Comparative Studies in Canadian Prose ★3 (fi 6) (either term, 3-0-0).
+Relations among the literature, culture, history, and politics of Latin America through a selection of texts originally written in Spanish, Portuguese and/or an indigenous language.
+Prerequisite: ★3 in any senior literature course, or consent of Department.
+Note: not to be taken by students with credit in LA ST 360 or SPAN 360.
+O C LIT 372 Comparative Studies in Canadian Prose ★3 (fi 6) (either term, 3-0-0).
 Study of narrative and other forms of Canadian prose, chiefly French and English, examined on a comparative basis within an international framework.
 O C LIT 397 Special Topics in Comparative Literature ★3 (fi 6) (either term, 0-3s-0).